andrematte/scraping-covid19-brazil/README.md

 ## Instructions

-In order to setup the execution, the following set of instructions are required:
+In order to setup and execute, the following set of instructions are required:

 1. **Fill the required browser headers in the `headers-sample.txt` file and rename it to `headers.txt`** (config folder).
 The header `User-Agent` should suffice.
 The information can be acquired through your browser's web inspector.
 [Tutorial on how to find this information](https://mkyong.com/computer-tips/how-to-view-http-headers-in-google-chrome/).